mekas/mb1313600022/1313617035/README.md

 and some other treatments that need to be done for the good of their pet.

 ## Target Segment
-- User who are new pet owners
+- User who are new cat owners
-- User who needs information about pet care
+- User who needs information about cat care

 ## Features of the App
 - User can see each information from 5 topics of Cat Care